Ty-Manning/LocalGPT/README.md

 ## Installation

 1. Clone the repository.
 Install the required packages.
+2. Change the "local_ip" variable in the scripts.js file to be the IP of the machine running the web app.
-Run mainv1.py.
+3. Run mainv1.py.
-2. Open your web browser and navigate to `http://localhost:5000` to access the web application.
+4. Open your web browser and navigate to `http://localhost:5000` to access the web application.

 ## Future Work

-- Allow access network wide.
-This will also allow port forwarding or similar such that the service can be accessed from anywhere. - **This is priorty #1**
 - Integration of real-time streaming responses into the web app.
-- Add CSS for better user experience
 - Create docker container to do everything in.

 ## License